khudgins/documentation/console/compute/servers.rst

 Pause/Start
 ~~~~~~~~~~~

-Pause or start the running server. enStratus still monitors the server while it is paused.
+Pause or start the running server.
+Enstratius still monitors the server while it is paused.

 .. warning:: The server's IP address will change upon starting after a pause.